5 Worst Drinks That Can Increase Your Risk of a Heart Attack

 This one is probably not all that surprising.
 It's soda's high sugar content that poses a threat.

 "Research has found that sugary drinks may increase the risk of heart disease, which is the leading cause of heart attacks," says Cedrina Calder, MD, and board-certified preventive medicine doctor based in Nashville, Tennessee.
 "A recent study showed that people who drank more than 12 ounces of soda a day had abnormal levels of blood fats that increase heart disease risk."

 The main takeaway?
 Limiting your soda consumption, as well as other sugary beverages, may be crucial for heart health.

 There is absolutely such a thing as drinking too much coffee.
-Even though drinking one cup of coffee a day has been shown to lower your risk of heart failure, you could be setting yourself up for significant heart complications by going overboard with this morning pick-me-up.
+Even though drinking one cup of coffee a day has been shown to lower your risk of heart failure, you could be setting yourself up for significant heart complications by going overboard with your morning caffeine fix.